Carl Tanzler: Later life and death

 In 1944, Tanzler moved to Pasco County, Florida, close to Zephyrhills, where he wrote an autobiography that appeared in the pulp publication, Fantastic Adventures, in 1947.
-His home was near his wife Doris, who apparently helped to support Tanzler in his later years.
+His home was near his wife Doris, who helped to support Tanzler in his later years.
 Tanzler received United States citizenship in 1950 in Tampa.

-Separated from his obsession, Tanzler used a death mask to create a life-sized effigy of Elena, and lived with it until his death at age 75 on July 3, 1952.
+Separated from his obsession, Tanzler used a death mask to create a life-sized effigy of Elena and lived with it until his death at age 75 on July 3, 1952.
 His body was discovered on the floor of his home three weeks after his death.
 He died under the name "Carl Tanzler".

-It has been recounted that Tanzler was found in the arms of Elena's effigy upon discovery of his corpse, but his obituary reported that he died on the floor behind one of his organs.
+It has been recounted that Tanzler was found in the arms of Elena's effigy upon discovery of his corpse.
+Still, his obituary reported that he died on the floor behind one of his organs.
 The obituary recounted: "a metal cylinder on a shelf above a table in it wrapped in silken cloth and a robe was a waxen image".

-It has been written (most notably by Swicegood) that Tanzler had the bodies switched (or that Elena's remains were secretly returned to him), and that he died with the real body of Elena.
+It has been written (most notably by Swicegood) that Tanzler had the bodies switched (or that Elena's remains were secretly returned to him) and that he died with the real body of Elena.

 The story of Tanzler and Elena would be reproduced in pulp magazines in the years following his death, with various parties adding new details to the case.
 An article written by Michelfelder in 1982 tells of how renovation workers found a note allegedly written by Tanzler, confessing to have killed Elena by poisoning her:She died because I gave this to her mercifully.
 I mixed the root of wolfsbane (monkshood) with aconite diluted.
 It was palatable and my loved one departed this miserable world on October 25, 1931.
 Suffer no more sweet Elena.
 I have sent you to the angels with my golden elixir...
-Perez also claimed Tanzler had once told him that he 'would kill Elena if necessary to fulfil [his] destiny' The poison confession letter article was also cited by historian David L. Sloan on episode 44 of the NightMerica podcast.
+Key West Police Chief Bienvenido Perez also claimed Tanzler had once told him that he "would kill Elena if necessary to fulfil [his] destiny".
+The poison confession letter article was also cited by historian David L. Sloan on episode 44 of the NightMerica podcast.